braedynl/CSE231-020-SS20/GLOSSARY.md

 my_list.append(6)  # my_list : [1, 2, 3, 4, 5, 6]

-# 6 was appended to my_list directly. no return is necessary, and is
+# 6 was appended to my_list directly. no return is necessary, and is,
-# thereforce, *in-place*
+# therefore, *in-place*
 ```

 #### Keyword